 Mean score of companies in the Salt and Mineral Mining industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Concrete NZ's score of 29 is lower than 53% of the industry.
+Concrete NZ's score of 29 is higher than 81% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2020, Concrete NZ reported significant emissions related to cement production, with Standard Portland cement generating approximately 952 kg CO2e per tonne and Golden Bay EcoSure cement producing about 699 kg CO2e per tonne.
-While specific total emissions data for the year is not disclosed, these figures highlight the carbon intensity of their products.
+In 2020, Concrete NZ reported significant emissions associated with cement production, with Standard Portland cement generating approximately 952 kg CO2e per tonne and Golden Bay EcoSure cement, which utilises waste wood and end-of-life waste tyres as fuel, producing about 699 kg CO2e per tonne.
+While specific total emissions data for the year is not disclosed, the company is committed to reducing its carbon footprint.
 Concrete NZ has set ambitious climate commitments, aiming for net-zero carbon emissions for cement production and concrete batching by 2050.
-This long-term goal reflects a comprehensive approach to reducing their carbon footprint across all scopes of emissions.
-In the near term, Concrete NZ, under Fletcher Building, has committed to reducing Scope 1 and Scope 2 emissions by 30% by 2030.
-This target underscores their dedication to addressing direct and indirect emissions associated with their operations.
-Overall, Concrete NZ is actively working towards significant emissions reductions, aligning with industry standards and climate action initiatives.
+Additionally, they have established near-term targets to reduce Scope 1 and Scope 2 emissions by 30% by 2030, starting from their 2020 levels.
+These initiatives reflect Concrete NZ's dedication to sustainability and its proactive approach to addressing climate change within the construction industry.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.